-CJCC does not require attachments for the 2014 VOCA Application other than the budget.
-The required attachments listed below will be included in each subgrantee's award packet and must be completed in full in order to activate the grant.
+The required attachments listed below must be correctly completed and uploaded with the application submission.
 Please carefully read and follow the instructions on all forms.

-- Designation of Grant Officials

 - Standard Assurances

 - Certifications Regarding Lobbying, Debarment, Suspension and other Responsibility Matters

 - Disclosure of Lobbying Activities

 - Audit Requirements

 - Civil Rights Contact

-- Special Conditions

 - If applicable:

-- o Non-profit applicants must submit a copy of their 501(c)(3) certificate
+- Non-profit applicants must submit a copy of their 501(c)(3) certificate

 - Non-profit applicants must submit an organizational chart for the entire program and job descriptions for all employees included in the proposed budget

-- o Fully executed Memoranda of Understanding and support letters as they demonstrate collaboration and support among stakeholders
+- Fully executed Memoranda of Understanding and letters of support as they demonstrate collaboration and support among stakeholders

-- If grant funds are requested to pay for an IT network or computer system, proof that the system or network blocks pornography

-- Copies of contracts, personnel action forms, leases and other documentation to support line-item costs claimed on the grant